Ildar Magdeev

-Ildar Magdeev (born 11 April 1984) is an Uzbek footballer who plays as a midfielder for FK Dinamo Samarqand.
+Ildar Magdeev (born 11 April 1984) is an Uzbek professional footballer who plays as a midfielder for FK Dinamo Samarqand.

-Career
+Club career

-He played for FK Buxoro and Pakhtakor Tashkent before joining Lokomotiv Tashkent in 2012.
+Magdeev played for FK Buxoro and Pakhtakor Tashkent before joining Lokomotiv Tashkent in 2012.
 In March 2013 he moved to another capital club, Oqtepa Toshkent to play in Uzbekistan First League.
 Magdeev joined FK Dinamo Samarqand in August 2013.

-International
+International career

-He made 23 appearances for Uzbekistan and scored one goal.
+Magdeev made 23 appearances for Uzbekistan and scored one goal.
 Magdeev was also called to play for the national team at the 2007 AFC Asian Cup.